Burst timescales and luminosities link young pulsars and fast radio bursts

-We observed \frb\ \citep{bhardwaj_2021_apjl} with an {\it ad hoc} EVN array at 1.4\,GHz, on 2021 February 20 UT 1700 -- 2200, and 2021 March 7 UT 1545 -- 2045.
-For details on the interferometric array configuration and localisation results, see Kirsten et al. (submitted).
+In this section, we describe the analysis performed in more detail.
 Since this was an interferometric campaign, we regularly observed a phase calibrator source (5.5\,minutes on target, 2.0\,minutes on the calibrator).
-The total time on target was 2.93\,hr per observation.
+The total time on \frb\ was 2.93\,hr per observation.

-With the 100-m Effelsberg telescope, we recorded dual circular polarization raw voltages (R and L) using 32\,MS/s real sampling per 16-MHz subband and 2-bit samples written in VDIF format \citep{whitney_2010_ivs}.
-The total bandwidth of the data is 256\,MHz.
-In parallel, we also recorded total intensity filterbanks using the PSRIX pulsar backend \citep{lazarus_2016_mnras}.
-The PSRIX data were recorded with a time and frequency resolution of 102.4\,$\upmu$s and 0.49\,MHz, respectively, and a total bandwidth of 250\,MHz.
-Both data sets were searched for bursts (\S\ref{sec:burstsearch}).